 40 US nationals infected on Japan ship as others fly home

-WASHINGTON: Forty Americans are among hundreds with COVID-19 on a cruise ship quarantined off Japan, a US official said on Sunday (Feb 16), after other Americans on board left for chartered flights home.
+YOKOHAMA, Japan: Forty Americans are among hundreds infected with the new coronavirus on a cruise ship quarantined off Japan, a US official said on Sunday (Feb 16), after other Americans on board left for chartered flights home.

 The Diamond Princess was placed in a 14-day quarantine in early February after a former passenger tested positive for the COVID-19 virus.